brendanbobryk/corgi-memory-match/README.md

     ```bash
     npm run dev

-5. Open your browser at http://localhost:5173 to play!
+5. Open your browser at the local address shown in the terminal (usually http://localhost:5173) to play!

 ## License